top of page

 Our live, online AP Statistics course, which complies with the AP course audit and has been approved by the College Board, is for high school homeschoolers and offered as a full-year class.
 Students will explore major themes of statistics such as data collection, experimental design, probability, and testing statistical claims through inference procedures to prepare for the AP Exam.
 They will also work through teacher-recorded instructional lessons and practice problems aligned with the most updated (8th ed) AP Statistics Course and Exam Description provided by College Board.
 In the process, they will learn how to apply statistics to the everyday world around them.

-Students meet live with their instructor and classmates for 75 minutes every other week.
+• Live Option: Students meet live with their instructor and classmates for 75 minutes every other week and actively participate in classes, with cameras on.
 These live sessions provide a review of topics found in the weekly lessons, additional examples offered by the instructor for practice and small-group collaboration, and plenty of time to ask questions.
 Weekly due dates and detailed feedback on all assignments from the instructor will keep students on pace to be prepared for the AP Exam.

 Format